Combinatorial Heegaard Floer homology and nice Heegaard diagrams: The chain complex associated to a nice diagram

 \section{The chain complex associated to a nice diagram}

-In this section we define the chain complexes $(\CFaa , \partialaa )$ on which the definition of the stable Heegaard Floer invariants will rely.
-The definition of these chain complexes are modeled on the definition of the Heegaard Floer homology groups $\CFa$ of \cite{OSzF1, OSzF2}, cf. also \cite{SW} and Section~\ref{subsec:Appendix}.
+In this section we define the chain complex $(\CFaa (\DD ), \partialaa _{\DD } )$ on which the definition of the stable Heegaard Floer invariant will rely.
+The definition of this chain complex is modeled on the definition of the Heegaard Floer homology groups $\CFa$ of \cite{OSzF1, OSzF2}, cf. also \cite{SW} and Section~\ref{subsec:Appendix} of the present paper.
+In the next two sections we will deal with nice diagrams, and put our results concerning convenient diagrams temporarily aside.

 Suppose that $\DD = (\Sigma =\Sigma _g, \alphak =\{ \alpha_i \} _{i=1}^k, \betak =\{ \beta _j \} _{j=1}^k, \w = \{ w_1, \ldots , w_{k-g+1}\} )$ is a nice multi-pointed Heegaard diagram for $Y$.
 An unordered $k$--tuple of points $ \x=\{ x_1, \ldots , x_k \} \subset \Sigma$ will be called a \emph{generator} if the intersection of $\x$ with any $\alphak$-- or $\betak$--curve is exactly one point.
 In other words, $\x$ contains a unique coordinate from each $\alpha_i$ and from each $\beta _j$.
 Let $\Gen$ denote the set of these generators, and let